paulsaada/Newsletter-Signup-Component/README.md

 | [Live Documentation Guide](https://jovial-shockley-68dfcb.netlify.com) |
 |---|

 This project was originally part of a coding assessment that I once took part in that I later thought would make a great case study.
 I was given a Sketch file of a multi-step form and told to reproduce a 1:1 pixel-perfect web app from it that was responsive, fully-functional, and written in ReactJS.
-The end goal of the project was to have a form that took user inputs and put them in an object and to `console.log` that object when the form is submitted.
+The end goal of the project was to have a form that collected user input into an object and to `console.log` that object when the form is submitted.

 ## Case Study  🔎